 Considerations for Your Kitchen Remodel

-•Are you remodeling your kitchen within the existing footprint, adding square footage to it or moving it entirely?
+•Is your kitchen remodeling project within the existing kitchen footprint, adding square footage to it or moving it entirely?

 •Do you want to relocate the sink or range, which would mean moving the plumbing or gas lines?